Balance The Equation By Inserting Coefficients As Needed: Complete Guide

 Why We Can't Just Change Subscripts

 Here's where students often trip up.
-Which means you might think, "Why not just change the H₂O to H₂O₂?
+Even so, you might think, "Why not just change the H₂O to H₂O₂? " Well, you could, but then you'd have a completely different compound.
 H₂O is water.
-On the flip side, h₂O₂ is hydrogen peroxide.
-Worth adding: " Well, you could, but then you'd have a completely different compound.
-Totally different substances with different properties That alone is useful..
+That said, h₂O₂ is hydrogen peroxide.
+Totally different substances with different properties.

 Coefficients let us keep the same compounds while adjusting quantities.
 That's the key distinction.